 Torched is a hawker stall founded by Xavier Chang, Ian Lam and Geral Sim.
 Known for their quality western food.
 People lined up to order their meat platters and rice bowls.
 So if you do not want to wait in line you may call them and pre-order at 9665 6181.

 Rice Bowls and Meat Platters

 They sell hand-picked quality meat that will give you great value for money.
 That is why their meat platters are the first ones that I am recommending for you to try.
 But if you are travelling alone, and still want to try their meat platter you can try their meat platter for two.
 With ribeye steak, honey soy chicken, pork bratwursts, grilled corn, coleslaw, bbq bean, and fries.

 It is a feast that you should be getting ready with an empty stomach!
 The steak is tender and juicy.
 The honey soy chicken is not falling back when it comes to taste.
 The pork bratwurst is perfectly grilled!
 It seems like the chef has already mastered the right way of cooking everything when it comes to meat.
 The corn can be a little better with more salt and butter.
 But all in all, it’s worth every penny.

 I am also a fan of balanced meals, which is why I also like their rice bowls.
 Torched offers a vegetarian-friendly rice bowl called The Impossible Rice Bowl.
 They grill the meatballs in teriyaki sauce which gives it a sweet taste and charred exterior.
 It also has the taste and consistency of real meat.

 You would not even think that it is not real meat with the right amount of chewiness.
-The rice is lightly drizzled with teriyaki sauce, which gives a flavour to its soft and fluffy texture.
+The rice is lightly drizzled with teriyaki sauce, giving its soft and fluffy texture.
 And to give the bowl a wholesome look, they added corn and edamame.
 You’ve got a bowl of balanced and vegetarian-friendly dishes from rice, protein and greens.